6 Gifted children problems

 6 Problems at school

 1. Difficulty following directions and failure to complete assignments.
-A gifted child is an independent learner and may choose not to fulfil all of an assignment’s requirements because they don’t see the point of them.
+A gifted child is an independent learner and may choose not to fulfill all of an assignment’s requirements because they don’t see the point of them.
 They can also take their own approach to problem solving or be side-tracked by an idea that they find more interesting than their homework.
-This can lead to poor marks or being reprimanded by the teacher.
+This can lead to low grades or being reprimanded by the teacher.
 It’s important to make all educators at the child’s school aware of the giftedness to ensure they assume a more tolerant approach.

 4. Dyslexia that affects literacy skills.
 Estimates suggest that 2-5% of school age children may be twice exceptional, meaning they are both gifted and struggle with a learning difficulty.
 Dyslexia is a different way of processing language in the brain that can cause problems sounding out words and spelling.